With short lunch breaks, no kitchen in the office and only takeaway options closeby, clean eating can sometimes get challenging.

 Fats are high in energy and essential for your body.
 Your thumb is about the right measure for a portion of coconut oil, olive oil or other healthy fats.
 Use them as dressing for your bowl or to fry your meat or veggies.

-Food inspiration: No dressing needed and no need to fry?
-Nuts and seeds are also full of healthy fats and can be used to put the finishing touch to your meal.
+No dressing needed and no need to fry?
+Nuts and seeds are also full of healthy fats and can be used to add a finishing touch to your meal.